Schönbrunn Palace: Gloriette

-Roman Ruins
+Roman Ruin

 Originally known as the Ruin of Carthage, the Roman Ruin is a set of follies that was designed by the architect Johann Ferdinand Hetzendorf von Hohenberg, and erected as an entirely new architectural feature in 1778.
-Fully integrated into its parkland surroundings, this architectural ensemble should be understood as a picturesque horticultural feature and not simply as a ruin, which due to lack of maintenance it had increasingly grown to resemble prior to its recent restoration.

-The fashion for picturesque ruins that became widespread with the rise of the Romantic movement soon after the middle of the 18th century symbolized both the decline of once great powers and the preservation of the remains of a heroic past.
-Erected at the same time not far from the Roman Ruin, the Obelisk Fountain was intended to complete the iconographic program of the park at Schönbrunn as a symbol of stability and permanence.
+The fashion for picturesque ruin that became widespread with the rise of the Romantic movement soon after the middle of the 18th century symbolized both the decline of once great powers and the preservation of the remains of a heroic past.
 The Roman Ruin consists of a rectangular pool enclosed by a massive arch with lateral walls, evoking the impression of an ancient edifice slowly crumbling into the ground.
-In the pool in front of the ruin is a seemingly haphazard arrangement of stone fragments supporting a figural group which symbolizes the rivers Vltava and Elbe.

 Activities at Schönbrunn today

 Schönbrunn is Vienna's most popular tourist destination, which has been attended by 3,800,000 visitors in 2017.
 The whole Schönbrunn complex with Tiergarten Schönbrunn, Palmenhaus, Wüstenhaus, the Wagenburg, and the Schoenbrunn Palace Concerts accounted for more than five million visitors in 2009.

 At the official website tickets can be purchased in advance for tours.
 In addition to tours and tour packages, many classical concerts featuring the music of Mozart and his contemporaries can be enjoyed with the added benefit of more time in the spectacular halls, Orangerie, or Schlosstheater.

-The annual Summer Night Concert Schönbrunn is held on the grounds of Schönbrunn.
+The Vienna Philharmonic performs in the gardens for the Summer Night Concert Schönbrunn, annually since 2004.

-Schönbrunn Palace Concerts
+Schönbrunn Palace Orchestra

-The Schönbrunn Palace Concerts are served by the Schönbrunn Palace Orchestra.
-Founded in 1997, it is led by the chief opera conductor Maestro Guido Mancusi since 1998.
-He also founded Chamber Opera Schönbrunn in the Schönbrunn Palace Concert series.
+Schönbrunn Palace concerts are performed by the Schönbrunn Palace Orchestra, founded in 1997.
+Chief opera conductor Maestro Guido Mancusi has led the Orchestra since 1998.
+He also founded the Chamber Opera program as part of the Schönbrunn Palace concert series.

 In Vienna, they offer daily concerts at the original location of the world-famous contest between Mozart & Salieri (1786).
 They have a wealth of experience working with singers and ballet dancers.
 The Orchestra regularly tours around the world.